gmrempe/Aether/README.md

  * User can change colors
  * User can play against another user
  * Multiple levels
- * change visual from 2D to 3D network visualization
+ * change visual from static map to network visualization